floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 ### Next-Generation Typescript

 notes:
-Hi, I'm Ethan and this video is an introduction to 'Effect', a typescript library to help developers easily create the complex programs of today.
+Hi, I'm Ethan and this video is an introduction to 'Effect', a typescript library to help developers easily create the complex applications of today and tomorrow.

-We are stuck with javascript (and all of its quirks) whether we like it or not, typescript has been a big step, but the primatives its built on are still fundamentally flawed. it's time to build with a library designed to handle the complexity of modern development
+We are stuck with javascript (and all of its quirks) whether we like it or not, typescript has been a really big step, but the primatives its built on are still fundamentally flawed. it's time to build with a library designed to handle the complexity of modern development

 ---